-The preceding proposition is a part of the proof of the first equivalence in the following theorem which states five equivalences related to quadratic functions.
-If you see more relevant equivalences to add to the theorem below, please let me know.
+The preceding proposition is a part of the proof of the first equivalence in the following theorem which states five equivalences related to quadratic polynomials.

-Theorem 5.2.
+Theorem 5.3.
 Let $a, b, c \in \mathbb{R}$ .
 Then the following equivalences hold